prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 Load a script asynchronously.
 The callback function will be executed when the script finishes loading.

 Use this with the `cacheRequest` argument set to `true` if the script you're loading is a library or something else that doesn't change between requests.
 It will cache the script so you don't have to wait for it to load before firing the supplied callback.

+Note that Prebid 1.0 will not allow external scripts, as they can affect page and bidder performance.

 For usage examples, see [the working adapters in the repo](https://github.com/prebid/Prebid.js/tree/master/src/adapters).